kevinjonathan30/kevinjonathan30/README.md

 ### Hi there 👋

 Hello, my name is Kevin Jonathan.
-I am a graduate student at Waseda University with interests in mobile app development, and UI/UX design.
-I am currently conducting research in the field of information security.
-I am also working at Rakuten Group.
+I graduated from Waseda University with interests in software development, information security, and UI/UX design.
+I am currently working as a software engineer in Tokyo, Japan.
 It is a pleasure to meet you.

-- 🔭 I’m currently a Research Assistant at Waseda University.
+- 🔭 I’m currently an engineer at an IT company in Tokyo, Japan.
-- 🌱 I’m currently learning about SwiftUI, Cybersecurity, and Machine Learning.
+- 🌱 I’m currently learning about ReactJS, TypeScript, and other stuff.
-- 👯 I’m looking to collaborate on any projects related to iOS and Machine Learning!
+- 👯 I’m looking to collaborate on any projects related to website or mobile apps!
 - 💬 Ask me about anything related to technology!
 Currently open to opportunities too!
 - 📫 Reach and connect with me on [LinkedIn](https://www.linkedin.com/in/kevinjonathan3010/).
-- ⚡ Fun fact: I love to write articles and anything related to Pokémon!
+- ⚡ Fun fact: I love to write articles and anything related to Genshin Impact!